 The private sector is the biggest tenure in the Scottish Borders with a large percentage of the population either owning their own homes or renting privately.
 One of the key challenges in this sector is to ensure everyone is living in good quality homes.
-Good quality housing makes an important contribution to many aspects of a successful Scottish Borders including supporting local economies, improving individual's health and well-being and by making communities safer.
+Good quality housing makes an important contribution to many aspects of a successful Scottish Borders including supporting local economies, improving individual health and well-being and by making communities safer.

-The Councils Scheme of Assistance (SoA) was introduced under the duties and powers set out in the Housing (Scotland) Act 2006, and sets out the strategy of support for owners to address properties which are Below Tolerable Standard (BTS) and in disrepair.
+The Council's Scheme of Assistance (SoA) was introduced under the duties and powers set out in the Housing (Scotland) Act 2006, and provides support for owners to address properties in disrepair.
 The Scheme of Assistance promotes the Scottish Government principle that homeowners have the primary responsibility for maintaining and repairing their own homes.
 The Scheme of Assistance offers:

-- Information and advice for private sector housing residents on home repairs, maintenance, improvements and adaptations. - Common repairs work, engaging with and bringing together multiple owners to resolve complex repairs. - Working with Building Standards to deliver enforcement work - Financial help to cover some (or all) of the costs of eligible major adaptations. - Information and advice to support empty homes owners to bring them back into use.
+- Information and advice for private sector housing residents on home repairs, maintenance, improvements and adaptations. - Common repairs work, engaging with and bringing together multiple owners to resolve complex repairs. - Working with Planning and Building Standards Enforcement to deliver enforcement work where relevant (i.e. in properties in multiple ownership flatted property). - Financial help to cover some (or all) of the costs of eligible major adaptations. - Information and advice to support empty homes owners to bring them back into use.

-Officers work closely with private owners, landlords and relevant partners, to address issues of poor property condition, common repair works, and, where applicable, the use of enforcement powers.
-Assistance ranges from provision of advice and information; to financial support to undertake disabled adaptations, common repair works, and bring empty homes back into use.
+Officers work closely with private owners, landlords and relevant partners to address issues of poor property condition, common repair works, and, where applicable, the use of enforcement powers.
+Assistance ranges from provision of advice and information; to financial support to undertake disabled adaptations, undertake common repair works, and bring empty homes back into use.
 The SoA provides a platform to take a practical approach to encourage and help owners to carry out repair and improvement works to their homes.
+It also supports the objective outlined in Housing to 2040 to support proactive approaches to repair and maintenance, reflecting the fact that this helps to avoid high cost interventions later.